 Patients aren’t getting proper treatment.
 Everyone needs to know.

-Under the leadership of our Executive Editor, Lynda Gorov, our team of journalists is telling the stories of patients left behind by America’s healthcare system.
+Our team of journalists is telling the stories of patients left behind by America’s healthcare system.
 We also draw attention to the problem of drugs that fail to go generic on time, costing America more and eliminating the incentive that drives the industry to innovate.

 Help today’s patients access proper treatments while advocating for reforms to the whole system.
 If you or someone you know is struggling to afford a treatment that your doctor says is right for you, we may be able to help: